-- Schroeder, Connie, and Peter Benedict.
-1984.
-"Egress During Fire-Wheelchair Exiting in an Emergency."
-American Journal of Occupational Theraphy 38,8:541-43. - Sigelman, Carol K., Linda P. Vengroff and Cynthia L. Spanhel.
-1984.
-"Disability and the Concept of Life Function." in Marinelli, Robert P. and Arthur E. Dell Orto (eds.)
-The Psychological and Social Impact of Physical Disability.
-New York: Springer Publishing Co. - Sime, Jonathan D. 1980.
-"The Concept of Panic." in Canter, David (ed.)
-Fires and Human Behaviour.
-London: Wiley. - Sime, Jonathan D. 1984.
-Movement Towards the Familiar: Person and Place Affiliations in a Fire Entrapment Situation.
-Proceedings of the 15th Conference of the Environmental Design Research Association.
-Washington, D.C.: Environmental Design Research Association. - Spector, Malcolm, and John I. Kitsuse.
-1973.
-"Social Problems: A Reformulation."
-Social Problems 21:145-158. - Stahl, Fred I. and John C. Archea.
-1977.
-An Assessment of the Technical Literature on Emergency Egress from Buildings.
-Washington, D.C.: National Bureau of Standards, Center for Building Technology. - Strauss, Anselm.
-1975.
-Chronic Illness and The Quality of Life St. Louis: CV Mosby 1975. - Tierney, Kathleen and Barbara Baisden.
-1979.
-Crisis Intervention Programs for Disaster Victims in Smaller Communities.
-Rockville, Md: National Institute of Mental Health DHEW Pub.
-No. (ADM) 79-675. - Turner, Ralph, Joanne Nigg, Denise Paz, and Barbara Young.
-1979.
-Community Response to the Earthquake Threat in Southern California.
-Los Angeles: Institute for Social Science Research, University of California. - U.S. Bureau of the Census.
-1980.
-Labor Force Status and Other Characteristics of Persons with a Work Disability.
-Bureau of the Census, Current Population Reports, Series P-23, No. 127. - Vital and Health Statistics.
-1980.
-The National Nursing Home Survey: 1977 Summary for the United States, Series 13, No. 43.
-Hyattsville, Md.; National Center for Health Statistics. - World Health Organization.
-1980.
-"International Classification of Impairments, Disabilities, and Handicaps."
-Geneva: United Nations World Health Organization.
+Sigelman, Carol K., Linda P. Vengroff and Cynthia L. Spanhel

+- 1984 "Disability and the Concept of Life Function."
+In Robert P. Marinelli and Arthur E. Dell Orto (eds.), The Psychological and Social Impact of Physical Disability.
+New York: Springer Publishing. - Sime, Jonathan D. - 1980 "The Concept of Panic."
+In David Canter (ed.), Fires and Human Behaviour.
+London: John Wiley and Sons. - 1984 Movement Towards the Familiar: Persona and Place Affiliations in a Fire Entrapment Situation.
+Proceedings of the Fifteenth Conference of the Environmental Design Research Association.
+Washington, D.C.: Environmental Design Research Association. - Spector, Malcolm, and John I. Kitsuse - 1973 "Social Problems: A Reformulation."
+Social Problems 21: 145-158. - Stahl, Fred I. and John C. Archea - 1977 An Assessment of the Technical Literature on Emergency Egress from Buildings.
+Washington, D.C.: Center for Building Technology, National Bureau of Standards.